Protect Your Business From Scary Commercial Water Damage

 Smoke and soot facts:

-Hot smoke migrates to cooler areas and upper levels of a structure.
+- Hot smoke migrates to cooler areas and upper levels of a structure.

-Smoke flows around plumbing systems, seeping through the holes used by pipes to go from floor to floor.
+- Smoke flows around plumbing systems, seeping through the holes used by pipes to go from floor to floor.

-The type of smoke may greatly affect the restoration process.
+- The type of smoke may greatly affect the restoration process.

-Wet Smoke – Plastic and Rubber
+- Wet Smoke – Plastic and Rubber

-Low heat, smoldering, pungent odor, sticky, smeary.
-Smoke webs are more difficult to clean.
+- Low heat, smoldering, pungent odor, sticky, smeary.
+Smoke webs can be more difficult to clean.